 Madrid 2014 - Mirador Residence

 Very few visitors would venture to see a public housing project, but since we were on an architectural tour that was exactly what we did.
-Located in Sanchinarro - a suburb in the north east edge of Madrid, this project has received international notice since it was completed in 2005.
+Located in Sanchinarro - a suburb on the northeast edge of Madrid, this project has received international notice since it was completed in 2005.

 The most distinctive feature of the housing block is the large opening in the building.
 This accommodates a communal space with a great view.
 There are also many other MVRDV signatures - such as the stacking of different blocks to form the overall composition - and the use of different colours and materials to articulate different elements and functions in the design.